Skip to content

 car dashboard warning Lights

-With the New Year approaching, 2025 offers an ideal opportunity for drivers to improve their understanding of these critical alerts.
 Modern dashboards are equipped with sophisticated warning systems designed to keep drivers informed about their vehicle’s health, ranging from simple reminders, such as low washer fluid, to serious warnings about brake system failures or engine malfunctions.
 Yet, Warrantywise’s research highlights a troubling knowledge gap, with many drivers unclear about what these signals mean or how urgently they should act when one appears.

-Even more concerning, the survey, conducted in partnership with OnePoll, also revealed that three per cent of drivers – around 1.5 million people – are unable to identify any dashboard warning lights at all, leaving them particularly vulnerable to unexpected breakdowns and expensive repair bills.
 Ignoring or misinterpreting a warning light can result in delayed repairs, leading to more extensive damage and higher costs, and, in some cases, this could even compromise driver and passenger safety.
 As cars continue to evolve, the growing variety of warning lights demands greater awareness from drivers.

-Antony Diggins, Managing Director of Warrantywise, said: “Your car’s dashboard warning system is one of its first lines of defence.
+Antony Diggins, Managing Director of Warrantywise, commented: “Your car’s dashboard warning system is one of its first lines of defence.
 These warning lights aren’t just about convenience – they’re essential for your safety and the health of your vehicle.
 Modern cars bring incredible advancements, but they also require drivers to stay informed.
-Taking the time to understand your car could save you thousands in repair costs, and with your car likely being one of your biggest investments, learning what those warning lights mean is one of the best ways to protect it and stay safe on the road.
-And if the worst happens?
-That’s what we’re [Warrantywise] here for, but remember that if it’s found that a driver has driven when a warning light has been on, it can mean that a warranty claim is declined.
-Therefore, it’s important motorists know what their warning lights mean and when to act.”

 As Christmas approaches and winter draws in, Warrantywise is encouraging motorists to prioritise vehicle education and maintenance.
 As the warranty provider of choice for more than 1 million UK motorists to-date, Warrantywise provides the highest level of warranty for your car’s make, age and mileage.
-It further warns that driving on damage can be a reason for a car warranty claim being declined, and therefore it’s crucial motorists know what their warning lights mean, and when to stop to get it investigated.
+It further warns that driving on damage can be a reason for a car warranty repair request being declined, and therefore it’s crucial motorists know what their warning lights mean, and when to stop to get it investigated.

 Disclaimers: